 We’re Going Streaking

-New York Rangers forward Murray Murdoch played in his 400th consecutive game, on Jan.
-23, 1934, in a 5-2 victory over the Ottawa Senators.
-The team holds a pregame ceremony where another New York sports star know for long streaks, Lou Gehrig of the Yankees makes a presentation to Murdoch to honor his achievement.
+New York Rangers forward Murray Murdoch played in his 400th consecutive game on Jan.
+23, 1934, a 5-2 victory over the Ottawa Senators.
+The team held a pregame ceremony where another New York sports star known for long streaks, Lou Gehrig of the Yankees, made a presentation to Murdoch to honor his achievement.
 He played in 508 games in a row before retiring in 1937.
-He went on to spent 27 seasons as the head coach at Yale University.
+He spent 27 seasons as the head coach at Yale University following his playing career.

-The Buffalo Sabres became the first team in NHL history to win 10 straight road games, on Jan.
+The Buffalo Sabres became the first team in NHL history to win 10 straight road games on Jan.
 23, 1984, with a 5-3 victory at the Boston Bruins.
 This streak is still tied with five other teams for the second-longest in league history.
-The 2005-06 Detroit Red Wings and 2014-15 Minnesota both had 12-game road winning streaks.
+The 2005-06 Detroit Red Wings and 2014-15 Minnesota Wild had 12-game road winning streaks.

 Exactly 20 years after his father extended his point streak with the Blackhawks, on Jan.
-23, 1992, Brett Hull extended his with the St. Louis Blues to a record 25 straight games.
-He had a goal in a 6-5 loss to the visiting Kings.
+23, 1992, Brett Hull extended his point streak with the St. Louis Blues to a record 25 straight games.
+He scored in a 6-5 loss to the visiting Kings.
 He scored 31 goals and 46 points during this remarkable run.

 One year later, on Jan.
 23, 1993, Mike Gartner became the first player in league history to score at least 30 goals in 14 straight seasons.
 Goal No. 30 of the season came in the Rangers’ 8-3 victory in Los Angeles.

-William Karlsson got some revenge on his former team, on Jan.
+William Karlsson got some revenge on his former team on Jan.
 23, 2018, as he scored two goals in the Vegas Golden Knights’ 6-3 victory over the Columbus Blue Jackets.
 The win extended their point streak at T-Mobile Arena to 12 games (10-0-2).
 This was their 32nd win of the season, one away from tying the NHL record for wins by a first-year team set by both the Mighty Ducks of Anaheim and Florida Panthers during the 1993-94 season.
-Of course, they went on to smash this record.

 Hall of Fame Moments